Drugmaker Shire soars as Japan's Takeda considers bid

 The drugs industry has seen a surge in dealmaking as large players look for promising assets to improve their pipelines.

-In recent months, Sanofi (SASY.PA) beat Novo Nordisk (NOVOb.CO) in the race for Belgian biotech company Ablynx (ABLX.BR), while U.S.-based Celgene (CELG.O) bagged cancer specialist Juno Therapeutics JUNO.O.
+In recent months, France’s Sanofi (SASY.PA) agreed to buy U.S hemophilia specialist Bioverativ BIVV.O for $11.6 billion and Belgium’s Ablynx (ABLX.BR) 3.9 billion euros.
+Before that, U.S.-based Celgene (CELG.O) bagged cancer specialist Juno Therapeutics JUNO.O.

 The prospect of a bid for Shire, 57 percent of whose employees are based in North America, immediately stoked expectations for a takeover battle.